 Read this article from NPR regarding chronic pain, exercise and movement.

 My personal story… My blog posts are not normally about my personal experiences.
 It is true I have played sports all my life, however I’m not a hard-core athlete.
 We’re talking recreational soccer and basketball in middle and high school.
 In my 20s-40s, rec ice hockey.
-It is true I was a personal trainer for sometime, and spent a lot of time in the gym.
+I have been a personal trainer for sometime, and spend time in the gym.
 I love the gym and the way it makes me feel, however again not hard-core.
 It was never my objective to lift the heaviest of weights.
 It was more about doing everything safely, being there for my longevity and vitality.
 Yet here I am with my story.
 Not knowing then, what I know now.
 Be aware that it is important!

 When I took on more of a desk job, in my mid-30s, I looked at it as giving my arthritic feet a break because they hurt from all the standing I had done as a teacher, photo assistant, and photographer.
 I reveled in being able to sit for long periods of time.
 “Oh so nice!
 My feet no longer hurt,” I naively thought.
 I still got exercise outside of the office, so I saw nothing wrong with sitting.

 I began to feel something in my lower right back and hip area: stiffness, slight pain would cause me to get up.
-I knew I had some vertebrae in my back that weren’t quite in alignment, and a lot of people complain about lower back pain, so I didn’t think too much of it other than I needed to get up and walk once in a while.
+I knew I had vertebrae in my back that weren’t quite in alignment.
+Lots of people complain about lower back pain, so I didn’t think too much of it other than I needed to get up and walk once in a while.

 True not everyone is going to have the trouble and pain I did.
 However, heed this; spine health is extremely important.
 It’s the core of your body, and the muscles that surround it to keep it aligned need to stay strong.
 If they weaken things can shift.
 Makes sense right!?